Skip to main content

 • physics

-We'll equip you with the skills and knowledge required to develop computer game software.
-We'll also provide an international perspective on advancements in computer game development.
+Develop the skills and knowledge to create computer game software.
+You'll gain an international perspective on the latest advancements in computer game development.

 You'll benefit from:

-• an industrial advisory board made up from high profile UK games companies
+• an industrial advisory board made up of high-profile UK game companies

 • the opportunity to meet game developers from across the UK